ankitmodi/ankitmodi.github.io/_posts/2020-6-14-PM-learnings-1-Shape-Up.md

 ---
 layout: post
-title: PM Lessons 1 - Shape Up
+title: PM Lessons I - Shape Up
 ---

 This is the first blog of a series on lessons from the best books on building software products.